-A series of self portraits exploring heteronormative ideas of masculinity, inspired by the work of Cindy Sherman and Martha Wilson.
 Growing up I never felt like I fit within the perceived notion of how boys were supposed to behave.
 I remember vividly the first time I was publicly shamed for liking things that boys weren’t supposed to like.
 It made me feel alone and wholly alien.
-My father regularly instructed me to be a man, to not cry, to be more butch in my posture and dress.
-In a world where heteronormative notions of masculinity are increasing being exposed as dangerous and threatening to our world and our culture, I feel compelled to explore how straight white men like myself perform their identity and how this performance is undermining the very fabric of our society.
+My size, 6 feet 8 inches tall and 350 pounds, has further complicated these perceptions.
+In a world where how we define what makes a man is increasingly being exposed as dangerous and threatening and unsustainable to our culture, I feel compelled to explore, through these self-portraits, how straight men, that nonetheless identify towards the femme end of the gender spectrum, like myself, express our identity and how the complexities and nuance of this performance provide a possible alternative to this crushing system of violence and oppression that is undermining civil society.